FlorantePascual/ng-snippet-nuggets/README.md

 ### Running the Backend Proxy

 To run the backend proxy, refer to the [NodeJS Backend Nuggets (node-backend-nuggets)](https://github.com/FlorantePascual/node-backend-nuggets) repository.
 This separate repository contains all the details and instructions necessary to set up and run the backend server for the real-time cryptocurrency graph dashboard.

-## Contributing

-We welcome contributions!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for more details.

 ## License